willcgg/Chess_Engine_Project/Write Up/Project_Writeup.md

 ## Conclusion
 TL;DR

 In conclusion, this was a extremely worthwhile project to take on for me due to the personal growth and development gained out of taking on a project of this size.
 It introduced me to many a problems which can often come up in industry and issues in taking on projects such as this, e.g. importance of following a software lifecycle, analysis paralysis, magic numbers, poltergeist classes just to name a few.

-Overall,
+### Critique of Work

+### Evaluation

+### Future Work

 ## Appendix